 In today’s digital landscape, securing sensitive information is more critical than ever.
-Whether you’re dealing with legal documents, financial records, or confidential business data, ensuring that specific information remains private is essential.
-One effective method to achieve this is through redaction.
-The process of permanently removing or masking sensitive information in documents.
+Whether you’re handling legal documents, financial records, or confidential business data, keeping specific details private is essential.
+Redaction permanently removes or masks sensitive information in documents.
 In this blog post, we’ll explore how to redact PDF documents in Java.
 With an easy-to-follow code snippet and detailed explanation, you’ll learn how to secure your PDF files efficiently.

 We will be exploring the following sections to understand all the details: